bayley/brdf_avx/README.md

 # brdf_avx
-An AVX implementation of the 'Disney BRDF'.
+An AVX implementation of the WDAS principled BRDF (Burley et al 2012)